 - The bearings are subjected to high vibration levels.

-To relubricate ball bearing units, the following greases can be used:
+To relubricate ball bearing units that have lubrication features, the following greases can be used:

 Grease fitting with a 1/4-28 SAE-LT thread.